Sayan Chanda

 The exhibition is wheelchair accessible

 Sayan has spoken about how as a child his grandmother and father used to tell him stories about how certain folk goddesses are worshipped and the associated objects in the rituals: ‘When I moved to London, this part of my life felt so far removed.
 With the distance, I realised how important these objects are to me and I naturally began to create forms from my memories, whether that be the memory of a folk performance I witnessed as a child from my balcony or the memories of holding these ritual objects between my hands.
-They have helped me investigate and understand how human sentiment is materialised in objects and the power they can hold.
-We often look at objects around us in a very sort of light touch way, but for me, objects become a sort of receptacle for my memories and thoughts.’
+They have helped me investigate and understand how human sentiment is materialised in objects and the power they can hold.’

 Sayan’s solo exhibitions include Jhaveri Contemporary, south Mumbai (2022) and Commonage Projects, London (2022-23).
 In 2023, his work was included in a major travelling exhibition Actions for the Earth: Art, Care and Ecology, curated by Sharmila Wood.
 He also undertook a Thread residency in rural southeastern Senegal, which allows local and international artists to work in the village of Sinthian and learn through its model of local production.
 In 2024, his work was included in the group show, Reverberations: Textile as Echo, Green Art Gallery in Dubai.